apocalyptech/bl3-cli-saveedit/README.md

 # TODO

 - Would anyone appreciate an option to *delete* Fabricators?
 Hm.
+- Would be nice to have some anointment-setting functions in here.
 - If we fail to read a savefile or profile, might be nice to *actually* check if it's the other of profile-or-savefile, and give a more helpful message in those cases.